-As an Employer of Choice, the Civil Service has many flexible and family friendly working policies including opportunities for remote working.
-Applications may be made for such arrangements.
-Please note, successful candidates may request flexible working opportunities, however, this is at the discretion of the employer and decided in line with the business needs of the organisation, and on a case by case basis
+As an Employer of Choice, the Civil Service has many flexible and family friendly working policies including some opportunities for remote working.
+Please note, successful candidates may request flexible working opportunities, however, this is at the discretion of the employer and decided in line with the business needs of the organisation, and on a case by case basis.